rwynn/monstache/README.md

 You will notice that the multi-line string feature of TOML is used to assign a javascript snippet to the variable named `script`.
 The javascript assigned to script must assign a function to the exports property of the `module` object.
 This function will be passed the document from mongodb just before it is indexed in elasticsearch.
 Inside the function you can manipulate the document to drop fields, add fields, or augment the existing fields.
-The only requirement is that you return an object.
-The object returned from the mapping function is what actually gets indexed in elasticsearch.

 The `this` reference in the mapping function is assigned to the document from mongodb.

+When the return value from the mapping function is an `object` then that mapped object is what actually gets indexed in elasticsearch.
+For these purposes an object is a javascript non-primitive, `excluding` Function, Array, String, Number, Boolean, Date, and RegExp.

+If the return value from the mapping function is not an `object` per the definition above then the result is converted into a `boolean` and if the boolean value is `false` then that indicates to monstache that you `would not` like to index the document.
+If the boolean value is `true` then the original document from mongodb gets indexed in elasticsearch.

+This allows you to return nil or false if you have implemented soft deletes in mongodb.

+	namespace = "db.collection"
+	script = """
+	module.exports = function(doc) {
+		if (!!doc.deletedAt) {
+			return false;
+		}
+		return doc;
+	}

+In the above example monstache will index any document except the ones with a `deletedAt` property.
+If the document is first inserted without a `deletedAt` property, but later updated to include the `deletedAt` property then monstache will remove the previously indexed document from the elasticsearch index.

-You may have noticed that in the example above the exported mapping function closes over a var named `counter`.
+You may have noticed that in the first example above the exported mapping function closes over a var named `counter`.
 You can use closures to maintain state between invocations of your mapping function.

 Finally, since Otto makes it so easy, the venerable [Underscore](http://underscorejs.org/) library is included for you at